001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 The hypothesis is deliberately falsifiable.

-PS does **not** assume that an adaptive standard will outperform a static standard.
+APS does **not** assume that an adaptive standard will outperform a static standard.

 The adaptive mechanism may improve outcome quality, waste computation, become poorly calibrated, fail under distribution shift, or produce no meaningful advantage.